kkrugler/flink-training/README-Bootcamp.md

 We assume you have set up your development environment according to our [setup guide](#set-up-your-development-environment).

+**:information_source: Important Note:** Classes and methods annotated with `@DoNotChangeThis` should not be modified as part of any exercise.
+Doing so could cause issues with unit tests and/or future lab exercises.

 ### Run and debug Flink programs in your IDE